nicoboyce/ds/_posts/2024-12-5-raise-your-game-in-25.md

 The winners in '25 will have this same mentality.
 They will commit to achieving success and they will be ready for opportunities.
 It doesn't mean there will never be stress or problems, but it will mean not being overtaken by the competitor who is ready to scale supply and capable of fulfilling needs.

-For agencies such as ourselves, this means being able to leverage our network of specialists and freelancers to solve problems for our clients.
+For agencies such as ourselves, this means [being alert to what's new](https://news.deltastring.com/) and able to leverage our network of specialists and freelancers to solve problems for our clients.
 What does it mean for you?

-### Win when the tide comes in or goes out

-We exist in an increasingly uncertain world.
-It felt like business held its breath over the last two quarters while anticipated political changes presented the possibility of rejigged tax regimes.
-For many, the instinct is to be cautious, see what happens in the economy and react accordingly.
-The next businesses of Amazon or Google scale will be doing the opposite.
-They will be committing to actions now, making decisions that will lead to growth in different scenarios.

-If you make great money delivering service X, what happens when X is out and everyone needs Y?
-If your products or services exist in an ecosystem, who is the market maker and will this marketplace exist indefinitely?
-The winners in '25 will be ready to grow wherever that growth is, they won't wait to see what happens and then chase.